lemonadesocial/lemonade-marketplace-subgraph/README.md

 # Lemonade Marketplace Subgraph

-This repository contains a subgraph for The Graph to index our Lemonade Marketplace as well as any ERC721 transfer.
+This repository contains a subgraph for The Graph to index the Lemonade Marketplace as well as any ERC721 transfer.

 ## Install